-What can we learn from animals that will help protect us from the sun?
+What can we learn from myths and legends about the power of the sun?
+What have we learnt from our science experiences about the energy of the sun?

-Assessment Opportunities Structure

-- ask questions and find answers from others

-- gather, sort and count answers from others

-- show the results in a table

-- discuss the results

-- use the results as a basis to decide a course of action.

-We have found that animals protect themselves from the sun by sitting in the shade, wearing dust or dirt as a sunscreen, protecting their face and protecting their eyes.
-We have also found out that the sun can heat, fade and burn things and that black surfaces get hotter than white surfaces.
+Assessment Opportunities Structure Curriculum and Resource Links we are learning to: ask questions and find answers from others gather, sort and count answers from others show the results in a table discuss the results use the results as a basis to decide a course of action.
+Connect: We have found that animals protect themselves from the sun by sitting in the shade, wearing dust or dirt as a sunscreen, protecting their face and protecting their eyes.
+Rabbits and possums go outside during the evening to feed in order to avoid the hot midday sun.
+We have found out that the sun can melt things.
+We have found out how to use the sun to help us to tell the time.
+And, we have also found out that plants, like humans, also change colour when they have less or more sunlight.
 Let's find out how you like to protect yourself from the sun.

-Show Resource 16.
+(Teacher may like to show students Resource 23 to identify the ways they protect themselves.)
+Activate: Show Resource 23.
 Survey class and count up responses and choose the most popular.

-- Teacher draws a tally chart on the board.
-Students look at Resource 16 to decide which one they do most often. - Teacher records each student's response with a tick. - Once all the class members have given their response, teacher ask pairs to add up the columns and find out which form of sun protection is most used by the students.
+Demonstrate: Teacher draws a tally chart on the board.
+Students look at Resource 23 to decide which one they do most often.
+Teacher records each student's response with a tick.
+Once all the class members have given their response, teacher ask pairs to add up the columns and find out which form of sun protection is most used by the students.
+Which option has the most ticks from students in the class?
+Teacher takes a photograph of the final tally chart as a record.
+Teacher works with students to draw a simple graph of the results.
+Consolidation: Big question: What type of sun protection would ensure our head and face is protected from the sun?
+Wearing a hat is the best way to protect our whole body.

-Creating a supportive learning environment

-- Encouraging reflective thought and action

-- Enhancing the relevance of new learning

-- Facilitating shared learning

-- Making connections to prior learning

-- Providing sufficient opportunities to learn

-- E-learning

-- Engaging Māori and Pāsifika students and their communities

-- Thinking

-- Using language, symbols and texts

-- Managing self

-- Relating to others

-- Participating and contributing

-.iteracy:

-- English and Te Reo vocabulary building

-- Oral and visual cues to inform thinking

-- Sharing ideas and preferences

-Numeracy:

-Statistics

-- Which option has the most ticks from students in the class? - Teacher takes a photograph of the final tally chart as a record.

-Big question: What type of sun protection would ensure our whole body is protected from the sun?
-Shade is the best way to protect our whole body.
 How much shade protection do we have at our school?
-Consolidation:

-Students discuss the big question and predict where the shade protection is at the school.
+Pedagogical links: Creating a supportive learning environment Encouraging reflective thought and action Enhancing the relevance of new learning Facilitating shared learning Making connections to prior learning Providing sufficient opportunities to learn E-learning Engaging Māori and Pāsifika students and their communities Key competencies: Thinking Using language, symbols and texts Managing self Relating to others Participating and contributing Literacy: English and Te Reo vocabulary building Oral and visual cues to inform thinking Sharing ideas and preferences Numeracy: Statistics

+Lesson 16, Resource 23